 For every like or share that you get on Facebook from one of your existing customers you’re reaching hundreds of potential customers, as this activity will come up on the newsfeed of each friend of the customer.

-You can harness the power of social media promotion by offering special deals to your Twitter followers, set up a poll on Facebook to allow followers to vote for the next menu item, or run a competition on Instagram where customers have to upload and tag pictures of your restaurant.
+You can harness the power of social media promotion by offering special deals to your Twitter followers, set up a poll on Facebook to allow followers to vote on the next menu item or run a competition on Instagram where customers have to upload and tag pictures of your restaurant.